jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 intermediate trails at the local MTB park.
 I found myself wanting something a little more nimble than the Crossrip, which has a geometry geared more toward stability than quick handling.

 The next bike I got was a Specialized Diverge.
-It was definitly more nimble in its handling, and a pretty good bike for pure gravel riding, but it ended up not being a great fit for the more dirt-oriented riding that I wanted to do, primarily because it has some of the worst toe-overlap that I've ever experienced.
+It was definitely more nimble in its handling, and a pretty good bike for pure gravel riding, but it ended up not being a great fit for the more dirt-oriented riding that I wanted to do, primarily because it has some of the worst toe-overlap that I've ever experienced.
 I don't have big feet—in fact, they are on the small side—and yet even